 Please refer to the City's Comprehensive Annual Financial Report for additional information on the City's pooled portfolio, including required disclosures of risks and fair value measurements.
 A copy of the City's separately-issued report can be obtained at www.cityoftulsa.org.

-(A Component Unit of the City of Tulsa, Oklahoma) Notes To Basic Financial Statements (in thousands of dollars) June 30, 2018 and 2017
+(A Component Unit of the City of Tulsa, Oklahoma) Notes to Basic Financial Statements, continued (in thousands of dollars) June 30, 2019 and 2018

 3. CAPITAL ASSETS